ForbiddenApps/test4/README.md

 ## Features 💣

-+ Generate any type of image.
++ Generate any image.
-+ Very realistic images generation.
++ Very realistic image generation.
-+ Download the generate image to .jpg format.
++ Download the generated image to .jpg format.
 + No installation required.
 + Easy to use.